deltachat/chatmail/README.md

 5. Run `scripts/generate-dns-zone.sh` and
    transfer the generated DNS records at your DNS provider

+### Home page and getting started for users

+- The `deploy.sh` script deploys a default `index.html`
+  along with a QR code that users can click to create accounts on the chatmail provider.

-6. Start a Delta Chat app and create a new account by typing an e-mail address with an arbitrary username and `@<your-chatmail-domain>` appended.
+- Start a Delta Chat app and create a new account by typing an e-mail address with an arbitrary username and `@<your-chatmail-domain>` appended.
   Use an at least 10-character random password.

 ### Ports